WixamsCodingClub/Quizzard-Documentation/README.md

 Requirements:
 1. The question number and total number of questions is displayed, e.g. "1/10"
 2. The question is displayed.
 3. Buttons are shown for each of the available answers, normally 4.
+The correct answer is randomly placed in the list of answers.
 4. A 'Next Question' button is displayed for all except the last question.
 This button is disabled until the question has been answered.
-5. A 'Finish Quiz' button is displayed for the last question.
+5. A 'Show Results' button is displayed for the last question.
 This button is disabled until the question has been answered.
 6. When the user selects an answer the screen displays whether the user got the answer right or not, showing the correct answer if they got it wrong.
 7. When the user taps the 'Next Question' button the next question is displayed.
-8. When the user taps the 'Finish Quiz' button the Results screen is displayed.
+8. When the user taps the 'Show Results' button the Results screen is displayed.

 > [!NOTE]
 > The Question screen can be used in one of two ways.
 The screen can be updated with each new question, or a new instance of the screen loaded for each question.